 Engineered flooring is amongst the most popular flooring choices today - its strengths lie in the ability to give us the feeling of the natural real wood, but without any of the disadvantages accompanying having a hardwood floor.
 One of the main selling points is that it allows for contracting and expanding, which can otherwise be damaging in certain environments.

 The years we've spent in the business have taught us all about the variety and the structure of this type of flooring, as well as what is the best approach to sanding it.

-Choosing our sanding service, as opposed to any other sanding company available, for your engineered wood will give you the assurance that the floormen in your property will be able to make the right decisions when it comes to the floors.
-Our floormen have years of experience and multiple relevant tools under their belts.
+Choosing our sanding service, as opposed to any other sanding company available, for your engineered wood will assure you that the flooring in your property will be able to make the right decisions when it comes to the floors.
+Our floor fitter has years of experience and multiple relevant tools under their belts.
 They will use the type of abrasive that will focus on removing only the sealant layer, ensuring that the floors will retain their top layer as much as possible.
-If the condition of the floors is poor, as well if there are signs of extensive wearing accompanied by an insufficient thickness of the top layer, we will advise you prior to any work to be done in the area.
+If the condition of the floors is poor, as well if there are signs of extensive wearing accompanied by an insufficient thickness of the top layer, we will advise you before any work to be done in the area.

 - DID YOU KNOW?
 Planks with 3 mm top layer can be sanded only once.

 - DID YOU KNOW?
 Planks with 2 or 3 strips usually indicate engineered flooring with a top layer of 3 mm.